polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 This is the most exciting way to run command plugins but, unfortunately it is only available in Xcode 14.
 Hence, if you need to run the command and are not yet using Xcode 14, please refer to the Command Line section.

 If you are lucky enough to be using Xcode 14, you can execute any of a package's commands by right clicking on the package in the file explorer, finding the plugin to execute from the list and just clicking it.
-As you see in the video below, the command generates an `AutoCases.generated` file with the content from Sourcery:
+As you see in the video below, the command generates an `AutoMockable.generated.swift` file with the content from Sourcery:

 <Video src='/assets/posts/sourcery-swift-package-command-plugin/sourcery-command-xcode.mp4' />